Part Three

-In this section we set out some of the main findings emerging from the open policy development programme so far.
+In Part 3, we set out some of the main findings emerging from the open policy development programme so far.
 They bring together and summarise what we’ve discovered through an extensive period of research and insight gathering spanning the creative, cultural and heritage ecosystem in all regions and nations of the UK.

 General Findings